ememuo/angellm25/README.md

 - 👋 Hi, I’m @angellm25
-- 👀 I’m interested in a lot of things
+- 🌱 Studying Electronics and Computer Engineering
-- 🌱 Studying Computer Engineering
+- 👩‍💻 A Genie
 - 📫 You can reach me at angelememuo@gmail.com

 <!---